 It’s a fun and intriguing little brain exercise.
 But rolling over Beethoven in this format just isn’t quite as much fun as the Beatles had doing it (see below.)
 There have been many cannon shots across the bow to announce that a new age is dawning, but few have been more joyous than Chuck Berry’s 1957 hit “Roll Over Beethoven” which not only proposes turning the old man over in his grave, but advises he “tell Tchaikovsky the news” too.
-Technology like Google’s is changing our culture very swiftly, but sometimes -- just sometimes -- it still seems a little dull compared rock and roll.
-Look at those people dance.The BEST SALES on Amazon NOW ]
+Technology like Google’s is changing our culture very swiftly, but sometimes — just sometimes — it still seems a little dull compared rock and roll.
+Look at those people dance.Up to 70% off on Hottest Amazon Deals]